 You don't have to worry about any strange tastes because these tablets have a delightful pomegranate berry flavor, naturally sweetened with stevia leaf extract.

 CariPRO also makes oral probiotics for kids, designed to support sinus and oral health in children.
 Clinical studies have shown that these probiotics can help reduce ear, nose, and throat infections in children.
+You can read more in our separate article about oral probiotics for kids.

 For both the kids' and adults' probiotics, if you're not completely satisfied with your purchase, you can return them for a full refund, so there's nothing to lose.